arminmoin/ML-Quadrat/README.md

 The keywords of this subsection of the model instance are highlighted in **blue** in the textual model editor of ML2.
 Since there is obviously no documentation for this subsection elsewehre, which is reasonable due to its innovative nature, we elaborate on the concepts, syntax and semantics of this subsection in more detail in what follows.

+Let us consider two of the provided sample model instances [ML2_Demo_PingPong.thingml](https://github.com/arminmoin/ML-Quadrat/blob/master/ML2/org.thingml.samples/src/main/thingml/ML2_Demo_PingPong.thingml) and [ML2_Demo_PingPong_Blackbox.thingml](https://github.com/arminmoin/ML-Quadrat/blob/master/ML2/org.thingml.samples/src/main/thingml/ML2_Demo_PingPong_Blackbox.thingml).
+The former corresponds to the pure (full) MDSE mode, whereas the latter corresponds to the **blackbox-ML mode or the hybrid/mixed MDSE/Non-MDSE mode**, where the practitioner (i.e., the user of the tool) may bring any arbitrary **pre-trained** ML model and "connect" or "plug" it into the software model.

-Let us consider the sample model instance [ML2_Demo_PingPong.thingml](https://github.com/arminmoin/ML-Quadrat/blob/master/ML2/org.thingml.samples/src/main/thingml/ML2_Demo_PingPong.thingml) once again.
-This is the data_analytics subsection of thing PingPongDataAnalytics, which is responsible for the DAML capabilites of this thing:
+This is the data_analytics subsection of thing PingPongDataAnalytics in the former sample (namely ML2_Demo_PingPong.thingml):

 ```
 	data_analytics da1